comsci-uwc-isak/unit-1-project-LingyeWU/README.md

 2. Move to the desired location.
 3. Create App folder
 4. Create folder for datebase and scripts.
+5. Copy the scripts folder to the new location.
 ```sh
 #!/bin/bash
 #This program installs the application under a default path